arthvadrr/SuperDucky/README.md

 ## Project Structure

-Contains the backend built with Node.js, Express, and Socket.IO, and the client-side application built with React and TypeScript, meant to be used as an OBS overlay.
+Contains the backend built with Node.js, Express, Socket.IO, and TypeScript, and the client-side application built with Vite, React, and TypeScript, meant to be used as an OBS overlay.

-- Listens on the port set in `.env.server.local`
+- Listens on the port specified in `.env.server.local`
-- WebSocket server is initialized using `Socket.IO`
+- WebSocket server runs on the server port defined in `.env.server.local` and is initialized using `Socket.IO`
 - Handles real-time Twitch chat commands like `!project`
 - Connects to the server via `socket.io-client`
 - Real-time updates received via `projectMessage` socket event